15 best consumer research tools and datasets

 Here’s a rudimentary example:

-Now in this example, the original hypothesis was actually wrong - people who like soft drinks don’t need coolers.
-Or at least, not as much as people who drink something else do.
+In this consumer research example, the original hypothesis was wrong - people who like soft drinks don’t need coolers.
+At least, not as much as people who drink something else do.
 Your research tells you that beer drinkers will buy coolers much more frequently.

 This is important: do what the data tells you!